Purchasing With Federal Grant Funds

 Debarment Certification: A statement from a vendor or service provider that their company, and it's principals have not been debarred, suspended, proposed for debarment, declared ineligible, are not in the process of being disbarred, or are voluntarily excluded from conducting business with a federal department or agency of the federal government.

-The website to see if a vendor is on the government list of debarred vendors go to sam.gov
+Use SAM (System for Award Management) to see if a vendor is on the government list of debarred vendors.

 Sub awards and contracts will not be permitted with parties that are debarred, suspended or otherwise excluded from or ineligible for participation in Federal assistance programs or activities.